Noah-KS/Counter-JS/README.md

 I am doing this by attending online courses, which are listed below.

-Most projects are combinations of smaller projects presented within the lectures.
+Most projects are zcombinations of smaller projects presented within the lectures.

 ## Objective
 To refresh my technical skills and knowledge through practical application.
 Difficulty will gradually ramp up before I delve into more complex work.